 Virginia Limited Power of Attorney Form

 A Virginia limited power of attorney empowers an authorized person (the “agent”) to represent a principal in a restricted capacity.
 The tasks assigned by the principal are singular, meaning that they do not occur more than once.
 For instance, an agent may have to sell a piece of personal property for a principal.
 After the sale happens, the limited power of attorney ends, and the agent no longer has authority.
-Instead, durable and advance directive forms are used for long-term, reoccurring decision-making powers.
+If the principal wishes to assign long-term, reoccurring decision-making powers, they should use a durable or health care power of attorney instead.

-A limited power of attorney can go into effect on a date in the future (instead of on the day it is written).
-However, the exact day that an agent will be granted power must be specified in the form.
+A limited power of attorney can become valid on a date in the future (instead of on the day it is written).
+If it goes into effect later, the principal must enter the specific date in the form.
 The principal can also set an expiration date so that the agent has a timeline to complete the duties.
-If the principal becomes unable to make decisions on their own, the form immediately ends, regardless of the agreed-upon dates (§ 64.2-1607).
+If the principal becomes unable to make decisions independently, the form immediately ends, regardless of the agreed-upon dates (§ 64.2-1607).